 The purpose of this assignment is for you to think about how you would break down your grade mathematics curricula into a meaningful unit that builds depth of understanding, transfers skills and allows students to question, ponder and self-reflect upon what they know and what the students next steps are in their mathematical thinking.
 Using clear unit goals, outline sequence of activities with rational, strategies and student work, and the incorporation of topics discussed in the course, text, and classes within your unit plan.
-Include any potential problems within the activities selected and strategies that could work to help students continue to engage in mathematical thinking and sequencing of logical reasoning: demonstrating differentiation and classroom mathematical thinking routines.
+Include any potential problems within the activities selected and strategies that could work to help students continue to engage in mathematical thinking routines.
 The unit plan created must also include assessment practices/tools to capture student understandings, the feedback opportunities sought, and the self-assessment tasks students will engage in throughout the unit.
 Finally, include a reflective piece about how this project has informed your teaching practice and how it may influence your teaching practice in the future, with how this unit can link or connect to other subject areas.